Manya2302/Temp-Payroll/replit.md

 Loco is a comprehensive payroll management system inspired by Zoho Payroll.
 Built as a full-stack web application, it provides admin and employee dashboards for managing employee data, processing payroll, tracking attendance, handling leave requests, and generating reports.
 The system features role-based access control with separate interfaces for administrators and employees.

+**Migration Status**: Successfully migrated from Replit Agent to standard Replit environment with complete TypeScript to JavaScript conversion completed (January 2025).

 # User Preferences

 Preferred communication style: Simple, everyday language.